 Cameron didn’t seek help and no one – including us and his friends at Uni – knew that he was suffering from depression.
-We are using Cameron’s Memorial, supported by a grant from the Aviva Community Fund, to produce Cameron’s Coasters, customised drink mats which we will send to universities, local pubs and sports clubs, and other communities to encourage people to get help.
-The aim is that by putting relevant helpline numbers on coasters, we might catch someone who is vulnerable.
-We have produced drink mats for Royal Holloway, University of London, where Cameron studied Geology, Churchill College, Cambridge and Edinburgh University and many more; please see the gallery at the bottom of this article.
-We would also like to talk to companies about using the drink mats at desks in the workplace, and in meeting rooms.
-Cameron’s Coasters work just as well with a cup of coffee or a glass of water as they do with a pint of beer!
-As a friend pointed out, they are even handy around the house!
+Supported by grants from the Aviva Community Fund, and from St James’s Place Foundation we are producing Cameron’s Coasters, customised drink mats, which we will send to universities, local pubs and sports clubs, and other communities to encourage people to get help.
+The aim is to put relevant helpline numbers on Coasters, to catch someone who is vulnerable with the right message at the right time.
+We have produced drink mats for Royal Holloway, University of London, where Cameron studied Geology, Churchill College, Cambridge and Edinburgh University and many more.
+Cameron’s Coasters are now in use at 37 Universities in many schools and colleges; please see the gallery at the bottom of this article.
+We have begun to talk to companies about using coasters at desks in the workplace, and in meeting rooms.
+Cameron’s Coasters work just as well with a cup of coffee or a glass of water as they do with a pint of beer, and they are even quite handy around the house!

 It has been great to work with the Cameron Grant Memorial Trust this year to promote the importance of talking about mental health with students and young people.
 The drinks mats have been circulated throughout our campus and are regularly used by students, who have commented on what a great idea they are.
 Mental Health is high on the agenda for students at Royal Holloway, and the support from the Trust as our main charity for Mental Health Awareness Week has further enhanced this.
 For the first time this year we’ve established a Mental Health rep on our Equalities Council, which will help empower students to talk about mental health and tackle issues on our campus.

 I just wanted to tell you that the coasters worked!
 A mentee opened up to me after I gave him the coaster, and he started by saying ‘Now that I know I can talk to you…